jc-audet/WOODS/README.md

 ## Evaluate a model

-Evaluate a single model using one objective on one dataset with one test environment
+Evaluate a single model using one objective on one dataset with one test environment.

 ```sh
 python3 -m woods.main eval \